-Animal Control Officers are employed by an animal shelter, Humane Society or are part of a local police department.
-Their duties include ensuring the safety, health and care of all types of animals according to the laws in the jurisdiction in which they operate.
-Animal Control Officers work mostly during the day, but also are required to cover emergencies over a 24 hour period.
+Animal control officers are employed by animal shelters, the Humane Society or are part of local police departments.
+Their duties include ensuring the safety, health and care of all types of animals according to the laws in the jurisdictions in which they operate.
+Animal Control Officers work mostly during the day but also are required to be available to cover emergencies over a 24-hour period.

 This training is endorsed by the Humane Society of the United States (HSUS) and the Maryland Police and Correctional Training Commissions (MPCTC).

-Minimum of 18 years of age and high school diploma or GED.
+Most employers require a minimum age of 18 and a high school diploma or GED®.

 Information Unique to the Training

 Potential students must be currently employed by an animal shelter, the Humane Society or a local police department.
 Lodging is available at the academy at an additional cost.
 A letter of recommendation is required from your employer to register.

 Courses to Complete